digitopvn/diginext-docs/docs/infrastructure/container-registry.md

 ## Authenticate Google Container Registry

-Similar with GKE authorization, to authenticate Diginext with GCR, you need a Google Cloud Service Account, if you already got one, you only need to access Google Cloud Console and assign GCR read & write permissions to it, then get back to your workspace and fulfill the form.
+Similar with GKE authorization, to authenticate DXUP with GCR, you need a Google Cloud Service Account, if you already got one, you only need to access Google Cloud Console and assign GCR read & write permissions to it, then get back to your workspace and fulfill the form.

 ## Authenticate Digital Ocean Container Registry